 Critical camera back up

-While setting a customer up with a local recorder may be very easy for the security professional, it’s not necessarily the easiest option for them.
+Whilst setting a customer up with a local recorder may be easy for the security professional, it’s not necessarily the easiest option for them.
 For example, they might not have easy access to footage.
 This is particularly applicable for customers who need to view footage from multiple locations.
-With Videoloft cloud customers can access footage from multiple sites all under one login.
+With Videoloft cloud, customers can access footage from multiple sites all from one login.
 This is perfect for industries such as social or community housing, multi dweller units or quick service restaurant chains.
 The customer doesn’t need to log into each onsite recorder separately to view the footage.
 Instead, they can see multiple locations in one place from the Videoloft mobile app or website.